FactoryBoy/factory_boy/docs/recipes.rst

 Such behaviour can be extended to other situations where a signal interferes with factory_boy related factories.

+Any factories that call these classes with :class:`~factory.SubFactory` will also need to be decorated in the same manner.

 .. note:: When any :class:`~factory.RelatedFactory` or :class:`~factory.post_generation`
           attribute is defined on the :class:`~factory.django.DjangoModelFactory` subclass, a second ``save()`` is performed *after* the call to ``_create()``.